Alaska Natives: American colonialism

+The Klondike Gold Rush of 1896–1898 led to increased white settlement in Alaska and brought discriminatory practices against indigenous peoples.
+American settlers imposed racial segregation and discriminatory laws similar to Jim Crow laws, which severely limited Alaska Natives' opportunities and cultural practices, effectively treating them as second-class citizens.
+This segregation manifested in various ways, including "whites only" signs that prevented natives from entering certain buildings.
+Educational discrimination was also prevalent.
+In an 1880 court case, a child was barred from attending school with Americans because his stepfather was native.
+Children of mixed heritage could only attend American schools if their families abandoned their native culture.
+Simultaneously, the U.S. government implemented policies to disrupt Alaska Native family structures.
+Federal records show that disrupting native family units was a deliberate part of Federal Indian policy aimed at assimilating indigenous children.
+The Federal Indian Boarding School Initiative played a major role in creating intergenerational trauma by removing children from their native villages and placing them in off-reservation boarding schools alongside children from other tribes.
+This system created artificial communities of indigenous children throughout the boarding school network, resulting in new indigenous family structures depending on whether children returned to their native villages or settled elsewhere after completing their education.
+These policies prohibited Alaska Native children from speaking their native languages, wearing traditional clothing, associating with other natives, consuming traditional foods, or practicing their religions.
+The resulting family separation and cultural eradication caused significant intergenerational trauma.

 In 1912, the Alaska Native Brotherhood (ANB) was formed to help fight for citizenship rights.
 The Alaska Native Sisterhood (ANS) was created in 1915.
 Also in 1915, the Alaska Territorial legislature passed a law allowing Alaskan Natives the right to vote – but on the condition that they give up their cultural customs and traditions.
 The Indian Citizenship Act, passed in 1924, gave all Native Americans United States citizenship.

 ANB began to hold a great deal of political power in the 1920s.
 They protested the segregation of Alaska Natives in public areas and institutions, and also staged boycotts.
 Alberta Schenck (Inupiaq) staged a well-publicized protest against segregation in a movie theater in 1944.
 With the help of Elizabeth Peratrovich (Tlingit), the Alaska Equal Rights Act of 1945 was passed, ending segregation in Alaska.